About the APO

 History

-Prior to this, Schrader and William McBride, the Chair of the APA Committee on International Cooperation, had been brainstorming ways for the United States to participiate in the International Philosophy Olympiad.
+Prior to this, Schrader and William McBride, the Chair of the APA Committee on International Cooperation and President of FISP (2008-2013), had been brainstorming ways for the United States to participiate in the International Philosophy Olympiad.
 Murphy's class represented the perfect opportunity: Spanish was added on a trial-basis as an official IPO language in 2011, and that same year Murphy took two students from his class to that year's IPO in Vienna, Austria.

 The U.S. delegation to the 2011 IPO in Vienna